The myth about the "Celtic god of the dead."

 "Samhain or Samhuinn: (Celtic).
 31 October, Eve of 1 November, was

-the beginning of the Celtic year, the beginning of the season of cold, dearth and darkness."
+the beginning of the Celtic year, the beginning of the season of cold, death and darkness."
+19

-Meaning of Samhain according to most conservative Christians:
+The meaning of Samhain according to most conservative Christians and many modern-day information sources:

-The belief that Samhain is a Celtic God of the Dead is near universal among
+Lord of the Dead" is near universal among

 conservative Christian ministries, authors and web sites.
 They rarely cite references.